Phase transition for invariant measures of the focusing Schr\"odinger equation: Introduction

 \subsection{Construction of the measure and variational formulation}

 Consider the torus $L\T$, and recall that the Gaussian measure with inverse covariance $\alpha-\Delta$, i.e.\ the measure formally given by

 can be seen as the law of the random series

-where $g_n$ are i.i.d., standard complex-valued Gaussian random variables, and $\{e_k\}_{k\in \Z}$ is a $L^2$-orthonormal basis for the Laplacian $-\Delta$ with eigenvalues $\lambda_k^2$.
+where $g_k$ are i.i.d., standard complex-valued Gaussian random variables, and $\{e_k\}_{k\in \Z}$ is an $L^2$-orthonormal basis for the Laplacian $-\Delta$ with eigenvalues $\lambda_k^2$.
 By identifying $L\T$ with the interval $[-L/2,L/2]$ and imposing periodic boundary conditions, we see that

 Therefore, \eqref{random_fourier0} becomes

 Therefore, the measure \eqref{Gibbs} can be expressed as

 whenever the partition function